 Birth of Unaarrimin, known as Johnny Mullagh, part of the famous Australian Aborigine team that toured England in 1868, playing an eyebrow-raising total of 47 matches.
 A talented allrounder, Unaarrimin hit 1698 runs at an average of 23 and took 245 wickets at only ten apiece.
 He died in 1891, the day after his 50th birthday.

 The cunning medium-pacer Harry Dean was born.
 Although he played in only three Tests, his bowling decided the outcome of the last of those, where his 4 for 19 helped England dismiss Australia for 65 at The Oval and win the Triangular Tournament.
 He equalled what was then a world record in first-class cricket by taking 17 for 91 for Lancashire v Yorkshire in 1913.

-Birth of Australian allrounder Lisa Sthalekar who made her maiden Test hundred on the tour of England in 2003.
-Sthalekar, an offspiner and middle-order bat, took eight wickets in the 2005 World Cup which Australia won - she also made a half-century in the final against India.
+Birth of Australian allrounder Lisa Sthalekar, who made her maiden Test hundred on the tour of England in 2003.
+Sthalekar, an offspinner and middle-order bat, took eight wickets in the 2005 World Cup, which Australia won.
+She also made a half-century in the final, against India.
 In February 2007, Sthalekar won the Women's International Cricketer of the Year for Australia, edging out Karen Rolton, the captain, by one vote.
-She retired after winning the World Cup in 2013.
-In her autobiography, she admitted to suffering from depression.
+She admitted to suffering from depression in her autobiography, released in 2012, and retired after winning the World Cup in 2013.